COVID-19 pandemic in Latvia: December 2020

 At the start of December, the state of emergency was extended until 11 January and a broader range of restrictions came into force.
 The government aimed to have 10,000 tests per day, which primarily meant having the testing sites open on weekends and holiday.

 Following a further increase in daily cases and hospitals approaching capacity, a range of new restrictions were expected to come into effect on 21 December.
 On 29 December 2020, the government introduced a curfew for New Year's holidays and the weekend from 30 December until 4 January, and the weekend following Orthodox Christmas on 8 and 9 January, during which individuals had to stay at their place of residence between 22:00 and 5:00 except for emergencies and work-related matters.
-Viņķele stated that various restrictions are likely to remain throughout 2021.
+Viņķele stated that various restrictions were likely to remain throughout 2021.

 Viņķele stated that vaccines would be state-funded and voluntary.
 The first batch arrived on 26 December, and vaccination began on 28 December.